we-taper/we-taper.github.io/pelican/content/Turning Vim into a modern Python IDE.md

-Title: Turning Vim into a modern Python IDE
+Title: Commented: Turning Vim into a modern Python IDE
 Date: 2014-3-7 23:00
 Category: Programming
 Tags: Vim, IDE
 Author: we.taper

-Turning Vim into a modern Python IDE
+Commented: Turning Vim into a modern Python IDE
 ============================================

 This is an annotated version of the original website:[Turning Vim into a modern Python IDE](http://sontek.net/blog/detail/turning-vim-into-a-modern-python-ide)

 **Note: ** This commenting isn't finished and is unlikly to be finished in the future.
-Please scroll down to get the reason.
+Please scroll to the bottom to get the reason.

 Contents

 + Intro